joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 A `client` is a computer that asks the server for information.
 A client can be one of many things - a laptop, a phone, a web browser, a program on your computer, a `node` script.

 You can run a `node` server on your computer and make requests to it from your same computer.
-We will do this a lot when we get into module 4.
+We will do this a lot when we start learning back-end javascript.
 Where the server is and where the request comes from doesn't make any difference.

 ## Request-Response lifecycle